LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 2. Read the [Systems Requirements and Language Support](https://knowledge.liveperson.com/admin-settings-system-requirements.html) guide.

 Before you can do anything, you must configure and understand a few things first.
-By the end of this Getting Started guide, you will be ready to customize and implement features in LiveEngage.
+By the end of this Getting Started guide, you will be ready to customize and implement features in Conversational Cloud.

 ### Step 1.
 Create a Conversational Cloud account

-Before you can use LiveEngage, you must first have a working account.
+Before you can use Conversational Cloud, you must first have a working account.
 If you don't already have one, you can sign up for a [free trial account](https://developers.liveperson.com/register.html). to get started with messaging, Conversation Builder, and LivePerson Functions.
 To add more seats or access features not included in the trial, you will need to upgrade to a paid subscription.
 You can chat with LivePerson sales on [liveperson.com](https://www.liveperson.com) or from the connection area within Conversational Cloud to get help from a specialist to find the right package for your business.

 Some features you might want to enable are: